 But there is also a safety reason involved.
 As Tom says:

 “To stand a large commercial balloon up in a built-up area around a school can be difficult.
-However, the racer balloon is easier to maneuver.
+However, the racer balloon is easier to manoeuvre.
 Given the ground conditions after what can only be said to be wet and grim weather, the field wasn't accessible for such a heavy balloon to be used.”

 Spreading Love For Hot Air Ballooning